SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

         <i>Cluster Manager - Show all services</i>
     </p>

-- Mesh Manager: In Mesh manager we can create and manage our event meshes.
+- Mesh Manager: In Mesh Manager, we can create and manage our event meshes.
 An event mesh is composed of multiple event brokers that can span different data centers.
 Note: An event broker can only belong to a single mesh.

     👉 Navigate to Mission Control > Mesh Manager and view the event mesh available